StevinWilson/pombEye-Image-Classifier/README.md

 Ability to classify *S. cerevisiae* (budding yeast) microscopy images.

+pombEye IS INTENDED FOR NON-COMMERCIAL AND EDUCATIONAL USE ONLY.
+PLEASE DO NOT USE FOR RESEARCH AND DIAGNOSTICS, AND COMMERCIAL PURPOSES.

 I welcome feedback, suggestions, contributions and input.
 To report bugs, please open an issue at [issues@pombEye](https://github.com/stevin-wilson/pombEye-Image-Classifier/issues)